Always Someone Better

 - Since Chandler and Monica were friends for years before they became a couple, they know each other's dating history.
 As a result, Chandler was there as a friend when Monica was going through her relationship with (then) love of her life, Richard, and how hard it was for her to get back on her feet when the relationship ended.
 Richard was also very popular with the entire gang for being a very nice, respectable, successful man.
 Chandler is sometimes haunted by this knowledge even though he's also a very nice, respectable, successful man who completely surpassed Richard as the love of Monica's life.
 As an Insecure Love Interest, he sometimes has trouble believing this.
 Case to point, Season 9 reveals Chandler still feels threatened by Richard even though he and Monica have been Happily Married for a year, together for four years and she and Richard haven't dated in six years.
 The fact he still views Richard as the better man prompts Monica to point out than given she chose him he should feel sorry for Richard not envious.

 - The show had the weird undefined demon-ish...thing The Immortal, who in his single not-quite-appearance managed to embody Spike and Angel's insecurities, by constantly one-upping them at everything they did—without even trying.
-He did both Darla and Drusilla while they were still seeing Angel and Spike respectively, and in the present day was supposed to be dating Buffy.
+He had a threesome with Darla and Drusilla while they were still seeing Angel and Spike respectively (the girls never allowed Angel or Spike to do this), and in the present day was supposed to be dating Buffy.
 The demon world—and some of the magical world that wasn't fond of demons—fawned over him and considered him an idol.
 In a subversion, at the end of the episode, Spike and Angel were no more over their inferiority complex than before.
 Later, it is established in the in-canon Buffy comics that the Immortal wasn't dating Buffy, Spike and Angel had been fooled (by Andrew, of all people) to keep Buffy a bit safer and because he thought it would be funny.

 - Spike also feels this way towards Angelus - who is more skilled, tougher, and more attractive to Drusilla.
 And then both get souls and he feels this way towards Angel, who is skilled, tougher and more attractive to Buffy.
 Poor Spike just can't win.